-PREV (1): Press the PREV button or the SEEK left arrow to search for the previous selection.
+1 PREV (Previous): Press this pushbutton or the left SEEK arrow to search for the previous selection.
 A minimum three-second blank gap is required for the player to stop at the beginning of the selection.
-The tape direction arrow will blink during the SEEK operation.
+The tape direction arrow will blink while in previous mode.

-PROG (2): Press this button to switch from one side of the tape to the other.
+2 PROG (Program): Press this pushbutton to switch from one side of the tape to the other.

-NEXT (3): Press the NEXT button or the SEEK right arrow to search for the next selection.
+3 NEXT: Press this pushbutton or the right SEEK arrow to search for the next selection.
 A minimum three-second blank gap is required for the player to stop at the beginning of the selection.
-The tape direction arrow will blink during the SEEK operation.
+The tape direction arrow will blink while in next mode.
 The sound will mute while searching for the next selection.

-REV (4): Press this button to rapidly reverse the tape to the beginning of the cassette or until you press REV again.
+REV 4 (Reverse): Press this pushbutton to rapidly reverse the tape.
+Press this pushbutton again to stop reversing the tape.
 The radio will play the last selected station while reversing the tape.
-The tape direction arrow will blink during the reverse operation.
+The tape direction arrow will blink while in reverse mode.

-(5): Press this button to reduce cassette tape noise.
+5 (Dolby): Press this pushbutton to reduce cassette tape noise.
 The double-D symbol will appear on the display while the player is in this mode.